hhkaos/awesome-arcgis/arcgis/products/arcgis-hub/README.md

 > **Note**: this page is only a draft, but this project is hosted on a [public repository](https://github.com/hhkaos/awesome-arcgis) where anyone can contribute.
 Learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions).

 # ArcGIS Hub

+Provides a two-way engagement platform to connect government and citizens.
+Create new landing pages for initiatives, display widgets linked to data published in ArcGIS Open Data (KPIs, tables, apps, etc.), publish events, etc.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of contents**